Monday, July 19, 2010

 Reduction of exotic grasses in serpentine

-Lolium multiflorum has become a dominant plant in portions of Jasper Ridge's serpentine prairie over the past three decades.
+Lolium multiflorum has become a dominant plant in portions of Jasper Ridge's serpentine prairie for more than three decades (first recorded in Preserve serpentine in 1961).
 A variety of discussions in April 2007 led to a suggested experiment in area H of the serpentine grassland (see map) to try and reduce exotic grasses.
 Based on the experience of Stu Weiss at Edgewood Park, and others elsewhere, there is evidence that mowing of grasses can help increase population densities of the food plants of the Bay checkerspot butterfly in the year following mowing.

 These two treatments should be compared with controls and replicated 4 times in an area near a fire road.
 Each plot will be 3m x 10 or 15m, with 12 plots total, and buffers between plots.